kpannoni/sem-mitos/README.md

 ## Validation of AI performance with manual spot check

-A manual spot check of about 1% of the dataset was performed.
+A manual spot check of about 1% of the dataset was performed to validate the performance of the trained AI.

 #### Three different types of errors were manually counted for each image in the spot check:
 1) Number of missed dendritic mitochondria  *(false negatives)*